pocki/guid-mcp/README.md

 > **ℹ️ INFO:** `dnx` is part of .NET SDK 10 (preview).
-Install .NET SDK 10 (currently in preview) to use the MCP server via nuget package directly.
+Install .NET SDK 10 to use the MCP server via nuget package directly.
 You can download it from the [.NET SDK download page](https://dotnet.microsoft.com/download/dotnet/10.0).

 - **VS Code**: Create a `<WORKSPACE DIRECTORY>/.vscode/mcp.json` file